-The HCWSA has a number of opportunities for public involvement and education, including light recreation and outdoor activities for all members of the family.
-Various HCWSA facilities are designed and operated to accommodate such public access.
-One of the most popular activities at the HCWSA is public fishing on select reservoirs.
-While HCWSA reservoirs allow for limited public fishing throughout the year, the public must note that they otherwise operate very differently from recreational lakes and larger bodies of public waters, as they must adhere to much more stringent regulatory oversight because of their primary use as public drinking water reservoirs.
+The HCWA has a number of opportunities for public involvement and education, including light recreation and outdoor activities for all members of the family.
+Various HCWA facilities are designed and operated to accommodate such public access.
+One of the most popular activities at the HCWA is public fishing on select reservoirs.
+While HCWA reservoirs allow for limited public fishing throughout the year, the public must note that they otherwise operate very differently from recreational lakes and larger bodies of public waters, as they must adhere to much more stringent regulatory oversight because of their primary use as public drinking water reservoirs.

 Fishing season at HCWA Reservoirs

-Any resident or property owner of Henry County, Georgia may obtain a permit from Henry County Water to fish at select HCWSA reservoirs, which typically rotate in terms of public access each year to protect fish habitat.
+Any resident or property owner of Henry County, Georgia may obtain a permit from Henry County Water to fish at select HCWA reservoirs, which typically rotate in terms of public access each year to protect fish habitat.

 The regular season includes public access to the Tussahaw and Upper Towaliga Reservoirs, which are ideal water bodies for various species of bream, bass, and catfish.
 These two reservoirs are open during the regular season on Wednesdays, Fridays, Saturdays, and Sundays, from 7:00 a.m. to 7:00 p.m. during daylight saving time.
 (Daylight saving time in 2014 begins Sunday March 9th and ends Sunday November 2nd.)
 Otherwise, the reservoirs tend to open at dawn and close approximately an hour before dusk.
 Click here for a map to Tussahaw Reservoir and click here for a map to Upper Towaliga Reservoir.

 The fishing public can now access the Tussahaw Reservoir